Toyota GT86 insurance group

 Along with insurance group, here are the other factors that significantly impact your insurance premium costs:

 - Engine type and capacity.
 You can expect to pay more to insure cars with bigger engines.
-However, as every Toyota GT86 comes with a 2.0 litre engine, so this won’t be an important factor to compare.
+However, every Toyota GT86 comes with a 2.0-litre engine, so this won’t be an important factor to compare.

 - Driver age.
 The younger you are, the more risk you represent to insurers, and the more you’re likely to pay for insurance.
-The average 20-year-old driver in London may pay £1,846 for the Toyota GT86 2.0 2d, while the average 40-year-old Londoner will only pay £967.
-As you can see in this example, the average 20-year old will have to pay almost double to insure this vehicle, compared to 40-year-olds.
+The average 20-year-old driver in London may pay £1,846 to insure the Toyota GT86 2.0 2d, while the average 40-year-old Londoner will only pay £967.
+As you can see in this example, the average 20-year old will have to pay almost double to insure this vehicle, compared to a 40-year-old.

 Other factors that influence the cost of your insurance include:

 - The model and age of your car